-Now we'll look over a few sample internet resources that could serve as support (or brainstorming assistance) for the opinions above.
-You can use the general ideas from these resources, but you may also find some useful specific examples for when you face your real ACT writing prompt.
+Below are a few sample internet resources that could serve as support (or brainstorming assistance) for the opinions above.
+You can use the general ideas from these resources, but you may also find some useful specific examples for when you face your real ACT Writing prompt.

 If you prefer listening/watching the news, you can always try that as a source of current events information as well watching or listening to television, radio, or podcasts.

 But, of course, the more effective way to use the information in this article is to practice both planning and writing ACT essays.
-We have another post with ACT essay tips, which can give you more information on how to practice the actual writing process, but knowing about the prompt types can get you thinking about your own opinions on how the world is changing.
-After all, you're being asked about this because you have a lot of experience with it, living in the world as you do (unless you are a ghost and don't live in this world, in which case, why are you taking the ACT?).
+We have another article with ACT essay tips, which can give you more information on how to practice the actual writing process, but knowing about the prompt types can get you thinking about your own opinions on how the world is changing.
+After all, you're being asked about this because you have a lot of experience with it, living in the world as you do.

 Check out our comprehensive collection of ACT Writing guides, including a detailed analysis of the ACT Writing Rubric that includes explanations and strategies and our explanation of the differences between the old and new ACT Writing Test.